Marty Amsler

 Charles Martin Amsler (October 26, 1942 – January 4, 2024) was an American professional football player who was a defensive end in the National Football League (NFL) for the Chicago Bears, Cincinnati Bengals, and Green Bay Packers.
 He played college football for the Evansville Purple Aces.

-Early years
+Early life

 Amsler went to Benjamin Bosse High School in Evansville, Indiana, and graduated in 1960.
 He graduated from University of Evansville in 1967.

 In 1964, he was named to the All-Conference team of the Indiana Collegiate Conference at defensive end.

 Amsler was inducted into the University of Evansville Hall of Fame and the Indiana Football Hall of Fame in 1979 and 2001 respectively.

 Professional career

 Dallas Cowboys

 Amsler was selected in the 18th round (243rd overall) of the 1965 NFL draft by the Dallas Cowboys.
 He became the first graduate from the University of Evansville to be drafted into the NFL.
 He was waived before the season started and returned to Evansville, to serve as an assistant coach for the offensive and defensive linemen.